 Tokyo Travel Guide: Visit the Japanese capital!
 Discover the newest and most exciting stores, restaurants, hotels, museums to go.

-The third edition is now available globally on Amazon and Apple!
+The fourth edition is now available globally on Amazon and Apple!

-With 30 more pages than the second edition, the guide adds the latest shops, restaurants, museums, and hotels, the new Toyosu Market, and destinations for short trips from Tokyo.
+With about 20 more pages than the third edition, the guide adds the latest shops, restaurants, museums, and hotels, the new Toyosu Market, and destinations for short trips from Tokyo.

 In addition to providing addresses, the guide also covers in each text the trends and topics in Tokyo: rising contemporary fashion designers and young chefs, modernized traditional crafts, demand among consumers for ingredients made through sustainable farming, and so on.

 It's perfect for anyone who wants the lowdown on the latest Tokyo trends, from curious tourists to business people such as fashion or life style buyers, artists, professional journalists and popular bloggers.

 Tokyo Now : The up-to-the-minute city guide on where to shop, eat, see art and stay.

 Traveling to Tokyo?
 Then you are about to experience the most exciting and unique metropolis in the world.
 Excellent food and a thrilling mixture of modern and traditional culture all combine to offer you an unforgettable experience.

 But it isn't always easy to find the newest, best spots, as favored by the locals.
 Using this guide, you won't miss out on anything amazing.

 This guide illuminates the latest and most exciting places to shop, dine, see art and stay in the Japanese capital.
 Its editorial team is composed of professional Japanese and American writers based in Tokyo, Paris and London, and who also work for major international publications; the graphic design team is based in Paris.